-Licence conditions to be imposed Licence condition details Incident Register Licence condition details 1) The licensee must maintain a register, in which the licens is to record the details of any of the following incidents and any action taken in response to any such incident: a. any incident involving violence or anti-social behaviour occurring on the premises, b. any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicin of the premises and that involves a person who has recently left, been refused admission to, the premises, c. any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, d. any incident that results in a patron of the premises requiring medical assistance.
-2) The licensee must, if requested to do so by a police office or Liquor & Gaming NSW inspector: a. make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector to tak copies of the register or to remove the register from the premises. b. allow a police officer or the the information recorded in the incident register under this condition is retained for at least 3 yea from when the record was made.
-Liquor accord The licensee or its representative must join and be an active participant in the local liquor accord
+Licence conditions to be imposed Licence condition details Requirement to maintain an incident register The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: a. any incident involving violence or anti-social behaviour occurring on the premises, b. any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, c. any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, d. any incident that results in a patron of the premises requiring medical assistance.
+The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: a. make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector, and b. allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises.
+The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
+Outdoor area condition The licensee must ensure that patrons vacate the outdoor area on the first floor at 12:00 midnight with doors closed, to ensure minimum noise disturbance to the neighbourhood.